How many noise complaints before eviction in the UK?

 How to respond to a noise complaint letter

 First off, there are a few simple questions you may want to ask yourself.
-Chief among these: is this the first time someone has made complaints about the tenant?
-In cases where there are multiple complaints, then it is likely that you will need to act quickly to resolve the dispute.
+Chief among these is whether this is the first time someone has made complaints about the tenant, which will help you decide on how many noise complaints you should accept before eviction.
+In cases where there are multiple complaints, it is likely that you will need to act quickly to resolve the dispute.
 If it’s just a one-off, it’s a good idea to observe the complaint yourself.

 Once you’ve established the validity of the noise complaint, you should promptly respond to the neighbour and the tenant.
 Write a letter detailing a reasonable solution to create a harmonious environment that suits everyone.